-Race-Infant mortality rates for specified races other than white or black may be underestimated, based on results of studies in which race on the birth and death certificates for the same infant were compared (Frost and Shy, 1980).
+Race-Infant mortality rates for specified races other than white or black may be underestimated, based on results of studies in which race on the birth and death certificates for the same infant were compared (21).
 The figures should be interpreted with caution because of possible inconsistencies in reporting of race between the numerator and denominator of the rates.
 This reflects differences in the nature of reporting and processing race on these two vital records.
 On the birth certificate, race of parents is reported by the mother at the time of delivery.
-On the death certificate, race of the deceased infant is reported by the funeral director based on observation or on information supplied by an informant, such as a parent.
-With respect to processing, race of infant at birth is coded using coding rules that take account of the race of each parent (see the Technical Appendix in Vital Statistics of the United States, 1985, Volume I, Natality, section entitled Race or national origin).
+On the death certificate, race of the deceased infant is reported by the funeral director based on observation or on information supplied by an informant. such as a parent.
+With respect to processing, race of infant at birth is coded using coding rules that take account of the race of each parent (see the Technical Appendix in Vital Statistics of the United States, 1987.
+Volume I, Natality, section entitled "Race or national origin").
 For infant deaths, the race of child is coded directly from the race reported on the death certificate.

-Hispanic origin-Infant mortality rates for the Hispanicorigin population are based on numbers of resident infant deaths reported to be of Hispanic origin (see section "Hispanic origin") and numbers of resident live births by Hispanic origin of mother for the 17 reporting States and the District of Columbia.
+Hispanic origin-Infant mortality rates for the Hispanicorigin population are based on numbers of resident infant deaths reported to be of Hispanic origin (see section "Hispanic origin") and numbers of resident live births by Hispanic origin of mother for the 18 reporting States and the District of Columbia.
 In computing infant mortality rates, deaths and live births of unknown origin are not distributed among the specified Hispanic and non-Hispanic groups.
-Because for 1985 the percent of deaths of unknown origin was 7.5 percent and the percent of live births of unknown origin was 2.7 percent, infant mortality rates by Hispanic origin may be somewhat underestimated.
+Because for 1987 the percent of infant deaths of unknown origin was 8.0 percent and the percent of live births of unknown origin was 2.9 percent, infant mortality rates by specified Hispanic origin and race for non-Hispanic origin may be somewhat underestimated.